theonesuperdave/sandbox/README.md

 ### json-config-transform
 I needed a simple console app to transform config files written in `JSON`.
 This one is a basic one written using .Net Core 2.0.
 The source file contents are iterated over, replacing any matching content present in a target file of the same structure.
 Values are replaced, and outputted for use in the necessary services.

+### jest-the-basics
+In this sample, we setup `Jest` to run unit tests against our JavaScript modules.
+Everything runs under NodeJS and can mock out API calls and other dependencies as well as report code coverage for the tests.
+Nothing fancy, just a kind of starter kit which shows how to get started testing either client- or server-side code.